 HUD interface sounds (button presses, toggles, sliders)

-Using your 30-second block from the in-class challenge, populate a simple game scene with your sounds.
+Using your 30-second block from the in-class challenge (or a similar audio clip), populate a simple game scene with your sounds.
 You can make use of the scenes shown in class (Roll-a-Ball, Simple Shooter), Unity example scenes or a game scene of your own making.

 The success of your scene will revolve around whether or not your scene feels coherent, i.e. all the sounds exist in the same space.
 Coherence can be helped by creative use of reverberation in game, by careful editing of sounds in Audacity, or simply through artistic choices you make in your role as sound-designer.

 In addition to the project itself, create a detailed "call-sheet" list of all the sounds you will use/are using in the project, including variations